cryptocode/blog/content/docs/falsesharing.md

 date: 2023-07-08T18:45:37+02:00
 ---

-Why would adding a single keyword to a struct in Zig give a 30% performance increase, with far less variability?
-As it turns out, tightly packed data structures and field reorderings can cause surprising performance issues in multithreaded programs due to _false sharing_.
-Let's look at the numbers.
+How come adding a single keyword to a struct in Zig give a 56% performance increase, with far less variability?
+As it turns out, densely packed data structures and field reorderings can cause significant performance issues in multithreaded programs due to _false sharing_.
 <!--more-->
+While packing data closely together can be very beneficial due to cache locality, false sharing must be taking into account when designing optimal data layouts for multithreaded programs.

+### Cache lines
-False sharing occurs when the data layout is at odds with the memory access pattern, namely multiple threads managing unrelated data that happens to fall on the same _cache line_.
+False sharing occurs when the data layout is at odds with the memory access pattern, namely multiple threads managing separate data that happens to fall on the same _cache line_.

 A cache line is the smallest unit of transfer between Lx caches and main memory, and thus also the unit of synchronization of coherence protocols such as MESI.
-When a thread on a core updates a memory location, the affected cache line is marked as dirty and other cores (logical or not) must invalidate their copy of the cache line.

 Cache line invalidation is very expensive, and may additionally cause issues for applications that are sensitive to performance variability.
-When false sharing does happen, the actual impact depends on a thread's affinity to core socket/hyperthreads, scheduling, and the number of threads.
+The actual impact depends on a thread's affinity to core socket and hyperthreads, scheduling, and the number of threads.

-A cache line is typically 64 bytes, but this can vary depending on the CPU architecture.
-Tools such as `lstopo` is useful to determine the cache line size and the cache hierachy on your system.
+A cache line is typically 64 bytes, but this can vary between CPU architectures.
+Tools such as `lstopo` is useful to determine the cache line size and the cache hierachy on your CPU.
 ### A little Zig surprise

 Take a look at this struct: